JustA3DObject/DevFriends/README.md

 - You can also lurk around without logging in.
 - Call APIs to collect some data.

+## About

+This [website](https://devfr1ends.pythonanywhere.com) is a platform for developers to chat and discuss everything about programming.
+It is created using Django along with some other python libraries.
+It was hosted on AWS initially but later it was moved to pythonanywhere.

 ## API calls

 These are the two links that you can access to make API calls: